joel-quek/Georgia-Tech-OMSA/OMSA_Experience.md

 *Homework 2 (15%):*

 Emphasizes building complex D3.js visualizations and graphs.
 This assignment often includes bonus opportunities for additional points.
 I almost failed this homework assignment.
-It was a masssacre.
+It was a *masssacre*.

 *Homework 3 (15%):*